jacojayy/star/README.md

 </details>

 # Winlator@Omod
-Winlator@Omod stands for "Winlator with Optimized module" and is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
-Originally from [BrunoSX](https://github.com/brunodev85/Winlator), modified by [antonoca](https://github.com/antonoca/)
+Winlator@Omod is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64, originally from [BrunoSX](https://github.com/brunodev85/Winlator), modified by [antonoca](https://github.com/antonoca/)

 > Join us in our official Telegram channel [Click Here](https://t.me/omodreleases)